Bricket Wood railway station

 Bricket Wood railway station is in the village of Bricket Wood, Hertfordshire, England, on the Abbey Line 31/4 miles (5 km) east of Watford Junction.
-The station and all trains serving it are operated by London Northwestern Railway, and the services operate with a 4-car Class 319.
+The station and all trains serving it are operated by London Northwestern Railway.

 History

 The station once had a crossing loop and a second platform that could accommodate long excursion trains.
 Many Edwardian families from London came here to enjoy the fresh air, woodland, and two large funfairs that once stood nearby.

-The station building, long disused, is the only surviving original building on the line.
+The station building is the only surviving original building on the line.
+Long disused, the building has been restored and turned into a tea room and cafe.
 Responsibility for the line, including Bricket Wood, passed in November 2007 from Silverlink to London Midland.